Can You Use a Credit Card to Buy a Home in New York City?

 While it is technically possible to work your way around the rules and use your credit card for money down, you'll find yourself hitting a lot of roadblocks and problems.

-You will most likely require credit cards with very large limits as the traditionally accepted amount is 20% of the home purchase price.
+You will most likely require credit cards with substantial limits, as the traditionally accepted amount is 20% of the home purchase price.

-This will have to be extracted in the form of cash advances and converted to a cashiers check as down payments are required to be guaranteed funds.
+This will have to be extracted as cash advances and converted to a cashier's check as down payments are required to be guaranteed funds.

 See also How Do Escrow Accounts Work?

-Cash advance fees (3%-5%) and interest being as high as (20%) they are, don't make financial sense as you are digging yourself in a very deep hole before you've even gotten started.
+Cash advance fees (3%-5%) and interest as high as (20%) don't make financial sense as you get into a bottomless hole before starting-.

-You could avoid the interest charges, which could be astronomical with such a huge sum of money, by transferring your balances to a 0% credit card.
+You could avoid the interest charges, which could be astronomical with such a massive sum of money, by transferring your balances to a 0% credit card.

 But even after doing this, you may find yourself between a rock and a hard place.

-Having a lot of debt on your plate when you go to apply for that mortgage may all but exclude you from qualifying for a one.
+When applying for that mortgage, having a lot of debt on your plate may exclude you from qualifying for one.

-Debt-to-income ratios or DTI is one of the main standards by which lenders will judge your worthiness to receive a mortgage.
+Debt-to-income ratios or DTI is one of the primary standards by which lenders will judge your worthiness to receive a mortgage.

 The Benefits Of Using Your Credit Card To Pay Your Mortgage

-A big reason why you might want to make your mortgage payment with a credit card is that credit card rewards are based on how much you use it.
+You might want to make your mortgage payment with a credit card because credit card rewards are based on how much you use it.

-Be it in the form of points, miles, or cash back, most credit cards give back to their users for using their card more heavily.
+Be it in the form of points, miles, or cash back; most credit cards give back to their users for using their cards more heavily.

-If you are trying to rack up miles for an upcoming trip or simply gather more points to exchange for cash back, then putting large monthly bills on your card, like your mortgage, is a great way to quickly hit your goals.
+If you are trying to rack up miles for an upcoming trip or gather more points to exchange for cash back, putting large monthly bills on your card, like your mortgage, is a great way to hit your goals quickly.

 Another great benefit is it can buy you time in dire situations.